Toddlers Diarrhoea & IBS Connection

-In this comprehensive guide, we will delve into the world of toddler diarrhoea, explore its potential connection with Irritable Bowel Syndrome (IBS), and introduce valuable tools for managing and monitoring your child’s digestive health.
+This comprehensive guide delves into the nuances of toddler diarrhoea, and its potential connection with Irritable Bowel Syndrome (IBS), and offers strategies for managing and monitoring your child’s digestive health.

 What Is Toddler Diarrhoea?

-Toddler diarrhoea, a common concern among parents of young children, is characterised by loose and frequent bowel movements in toddlers, often under the age of four.
+Toddler diarrhoea, common among children under four, is characterised by loose and frequent bowel movements.

-If your toddler, under the age of four, is experiencing daily watery stools—sometimes even up to three a day—it’s not uncommon.
+If your toddler, under the age of four years, is experiencing daily watery stools—sometimes even up to three a day—it’s not uncommon.

 You might notice bits of undigested food like sweetcorn, carrots, or tomatoes in their stools.